zhaochaocs/Diana/README.md

 ### What is DIANA?

-DIANA is a large-scale dialogue-narrative parallel corpus.
+DIANA is a large-scale dialogue-narrative parallel corpus that is proposed in our ACL 2022 paper [Learning-by-Narrating: Narrative Pre-Training for Zero-Shot Dialogue Comprehension](https://aclanthology.org/2022.acl-short.23.pdf).
 It contains 243K (DIAlogue, NArrative) pairs derived from subtitles and synopses of 47,050 English movies and TV episodes.

 To facilitate the training of current NLP models, we first split subtitles and synopses into smaller segments.